moliver28/research-handbook/content/handbook/engineering/development/sec/_index.md

         For example, it's very easy for community members to use the `groups/gitlab-org` issue tracker to discover [GitLab issues seeking community contributions](https://gitlab.com/groups/gitlab-org/-/issues?sort=due_date_desc&state=opened&label_name%5B%5D=Seeking%20community%20contributions&first_page_size=20).

-      - Existing tools and infrastructure are used, such as having `triage-ops` and other bots executed against issues, without any additional configuration.
+      - It leverages existing tools and infrastructure, such as having `triage-ops` and other bots executed against issues, without any additional configuration.

       - It provides a more consistent experience, since all labels and dissue templates will be the same.